blasterpal/matterhorn/ROADMAP.md

 ### Includes

+This code needs some ammount of restructuring.
+The list of inclusions should be an inheritable set in the controller mixin.

 - [ ] spec new DSL for specifying the `in scope` to avoid a using the to proc
 - [ ] Context object for models
 - [ ] port belongs_to